Can these 35-ton bricks solve renewable energy’s biggest problem?

 All of this happens almost immediately.
 “We can have a millisecond response time,” he says.
 The system’s software takes signals from the grid to automatically control the cranes, which carefully raise and lower the giant bricks while taking into account wind and weather.
 The cranes lower the bricks at exactly the speed needed to provide electricity continuously.

 It’s cheaper than building giant lithium-ion batteries, like the huge batteries that Tesla has installed in Australia and elsewhere.
 In part, that’s because the bricks can be made from cement that would normally be wasted.
 “These materials we’re using are actually materials that you’d have to landfill,” says Piconi.
 In California, for example, a construction site with concrete debris has to pay as much as $55 a cubic yard to get rid of it.
-Unlike lithium batteries, building the system doesn’t require a specialized multi-million dollar factory; the autonomous crane comes from another manufacturer.
+Unlike lithium batteries, building the system doesn’t require a specialized multimillion-dollar factory; the autonomous crane comes from another manufacturer.
 Mining lithium also uses huge amounts of water and risks toxic leaks.

-In a small town near its headquarters in Switzerland, Energy Vault built a small prototype of the device– 72 feet tall, instead of the usual 393.
+In a small town near its headquarters in Switzerland, Energy Vault built a small prototype of the device–72 feet tall, instead of the usual 393.
 (The system also works at a small scale, but the company is focused on the largest market, utility-scale customers; it’s also less efficient and less disruptive in terms of cost at a smaller scale.)
 The company is now beginning to build its first units for customers around the world.
-It’s also in talks with some customers who have been considering constructive huge new dams.
+It’s also in talks with some customers who have been considering constructing huge new dams.
 “We can do that at a quarter of the cost, without the environmental problems, and have something that would deliver more on the performance side,” says Piconi.

 The solution can scale up quickly.
 “We don’t need to rely on manufacturing or large investments,” he says.
-It’s a needed step as more states and countries move towards 100% renewable electricity.
+It’s a needed step as more states and countries move toward 100% renewable electricity.